kimsreal/korea-sns/readme.txt

 = 1.3.1 =
 * Button to solve the problem that is output to the vertical

+= 1.3.2 =
+* Button to solve the problem that is output to the vertical (second update)

 == Upgrade Notice ==

 = 1.0 =